-If your device was packaged with an ANT+® sensor, they are already paired and can be activated during initial setup.
+If you are using a wireless sensor or accessory, it can be paired and activated during initial setup (Pairing Your Wireless Sensors, page 16).
+If your device was packaged with a wireless sensor, they are already paired and can be activated during initial setup.

-- 1 Hold to turn on the device.
+- 1 Hold \bigcirc to turn on the device.

 - 2 Go outside, and wait while the device locates satellites.
 The satellite bars turn green when the device is ready.

-- 4 Select 6.
+- 4 Select .

-- 5 Select ▶ to start the activity timer.
+- 5 Select ► to start the activity timer.